backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

 - [ ] Tag for release, and push tag to GitHub (assign to quicksketch / serundeputy / herbdool)
 - [ ] Revert version number back (assign to quicksketch / serundeputy / herbdool)
 - [ ] Create release notes on GitHub (assign to jenlampton / herbdool / serundeputy / quicksketch)
-- [ ] Update the front page download link on b.org (assign to stpaultim / klonos / jenlampton)
+- [ ] Update the front page download link on b.org (assign to stpaultim / klonos / jenlampton / serundeputy / herbdool / quicksketch)
-- [ ] Tweet that a new release is out (assign to stpaultim / jenlampton / quicksketch)
+- [ ] Tweet that a new release is out (assign to stpaultim / jimbirch / jenlampton / quicksketch)

 If this is a security release:
 - [ ] Publish Security Advisories on b.org (assign to stpaultim / klonos / jenlampton / herbdool / serundeputy / quicksketch)